 - Transferring all of your current year subscriptions to a new ISA of the same type doesn’t break the one ISA per type per year for new subscriptions rule – the receiving scheme is effectively the replacement one for the year

 - You can request the transfer of funds from one ISA type to another as well as between the same types.
 Remember – you can’t instruct the transfer of assets, just cash.

-Proplend IFISA - Freely available to all registered platform lenders as of 1 August 2017
+Proplend IFISA - Available to all new and existing registered platform lenders

 About Proplend IFISA